b1t3s1z3/Guess-I-should-have-a-website/content/publications/explosion-afraid-of-itself/index.md

 peer_reviewed: true
 # Accepted manuscript under Springer's licence — barred from open access / CC.
 open_access: false
+abstract: >--
-abstract: 'For an active inference agent evaluating recursive self-modification, the expected free energy cost of modification is bounded below, monotone in modification magnitude and superlinearly compounding under recursion.
+For an active inference agent evaluating recursive self-modification, the expected free energy cost of modification is bounded below, monotone in modification magnitude and superlinearly compounding under recursion.
 The brake is endogenous: a free-energy minimizer rationally allocates effort to predict